-Туре Detail Advantages Disadvantages Manual Backup s Manual triggering of thebackup procedures.
-The operator can individually select the interval of data backup based on the workschedule.
+Туре Detail Advantages Disadvantages Manual Backup s Manual triggering of the backup procedures.
+The operator can individually select the interval of data backup based on the work schedule.
 The effectiveness of the data backup is dependent on the discipline and motivation of the operator.
-Automati c Backups Triggered by a program a tcertain intervals.
-The backup schedule is not dependent on the discipline and reliability of an operator.
-There is a cost associated with automation.
-The schedule needs to be monitored and revised to include any non-standard updates and/or changes tothe work schedule.
+Automatic Backups program. at certain The backup schedule is not dependent on the discipline and reliability of an operator.